 Alternatively, you can also use mushroom spawn in the form of plugs to inoculate the grow bags.
 However, as these are larger pieces, it will take longer to colonize the bags as the spawn isn’t evenly distributed throughout the substrate.

 Once inoculated, the fungi needs to spread or ‘run’ through its new host before it can fruit.
 This process requires time.
 With logs it can take up to a year, with sawdust a bit less of a wait at 8 to 12 weeks.
 Meanwhile, the mushroom log or substrate needs to be kept evenly moist.
 Avoid your logs or substrate getting dry at all costs.

 Make sure your logs aren’t covered in plastic or other impermeable cloth.
 They need air and moisture flow.
 Burlap or something similar to keep them out of the sun is acceptable.
-Additionally, keep them away from high winds or too much sunlight as that also will dry out the log and prevent fruiting.
-If during this time you find that your log dries out, either throw the logs into a water source like a stream or pond or hose them off multiple times over the space of a few hours.
+Keep them away from high winds or too much sunlight as that will also dry out the log and prevent fruiting.
+If you find that your log dries out during this time, either throw the logs into a water source like a stream or pond or hose them off multiple times over a few hours.
 Keeping the wood evenly moist is crucial.

 For logs, this time period is called the ‘spawn run’ as the spawn are forming webs or runs throughout the log and slowly but surely making it their home.
 This can take from 8 months to two years but is worth the wait.

 For people looking to produce mushrooms in bags with sawdust, the spawn run takes much less time.
 It should only be about an 8-12 week wait before the block turns a light brown color, signaling success.
 Once it reaches this stage, it’s ready to be fruited.